Research and collaboration

 - Intimate Partner Violence in military and veteran families: Investigating rates of Intimate Partner Violence in military and veteran populations and how this is addressed within veteran support services.

-- Strengthening and Protecting Veteran Family Relationships: Co-design of a Preventative Relationship Intervention: a study investigating the evidence-base for preventative relationship interventions and their utility for military and veteran families.
+- Strengthening Defence and Veteran Couple Relationships through Relationship Education: a study investigating the evidence-base for preventative relationship interventions and their utility for military and veteran families.

 All research projects undertaken go through rigorous research ethics review.